Coronavirus (COVID-19) Preparedness Information Learn More

 - Personal protective equipment is available, including face masks and eye protection, for example.

 - Hand hygiene products are easily accessible throughout the facility.

-We are evaluating patients in the Emergency Room and our inpatient units following guidance from the Centers for Disease Control and Prevention (CDC), and we have not yet had a patient test positive for COVID-19.
+We are evaluating patients in the Emergency Room and our inpatient units following guidance from the Centers for Disease Control and Prevention (CDC).

 We want to assure our community that our providers and clinical teams are well-trained and prepared to manage outbreaks of viruses and infectious diseases, including the coronavirus.

 For more information, visit the Haywood County Health & Human Services Agency’s Public Health Services website at haywoodcountync.gov/417/Public-Health, visit the NCDHHS website at www.ncdhhs.gov and the Centers for Disease Control and Prevention website at www.cdc.gov.

 COVID-19: What Haywood Regional Medical is Doing and What You Can Do

 It probably feels as if coronavirus – or as it is officially known, COVID-19 – is all anyone is talking about these days.
 As COVID-19 and other respiratory illnesses like the seasonal flu continue to spread across the U.S., you also may feel a certain level of concern over how this disease could affect you or your loved ones, or if your local healthcare provider is prepared to respond to any local cases that may arise.
 That’s certainly understandable and natural.
 We want to provide you with essential information outlining what we are doing to stay prepared and offer you guidance on what you can do to help protect yourself, your family and our community.